 If you need deep customization, industry-specific simulations, AI-assisted proctoring, and expert test design support, eSkill is the stronger fit.
 If you’re a small team with basic needs and a preference for a self-serve plan with a free tier, TestGorilla can be a good starting point.
 For organizations hiring across multiple roles and industries, eSkill’s 600+ subjects, 70,000+ questions, robust anti-cheat tools, and white-glove support typically deliver more precision and long-term value.

 Pre-employment assessments can make or break your hiring process.
 As applicant volumes rise and resumes reveal less about true job readiness, skills testing helps you screen faster, predict job performance, and hire with confidence.
-The right platform should do more than score a quiz — it should help you model the job, measure what matters, and defend decisions with reliable data.
+The right platform should help you model the job, measure what matters, and defend decisions with reliable data.

 When evaluating platforms like eSkill and TestGorilla, most HR leaders and TA teams weigh: